-UPDATE: March 2015: I've changed a couple of things to bring this up-to-date [it was originally written around ten years previously].
+LATEST UPDATE: March 2019: I've changed a couple of things to bring this up-to-date [it was originally written around 2005].

 I've been saying it since 1996, and I'm still saying it now.
-Certainly, as time passed I thought someone
+As time passed I thought someone

 somewhere would come up with something - but no.